-If you are in a bind and quickly need to pay down your debt, look at your 401k plan to help with debt consolidation.
-This would mean that you don’t have to deal with a financial institution.
+Consider borrowing against your 401k plan to pay your debt off.
+This lets you borrow from yourself instead of a financial institution.
 Keep in mind that you can lose your retirement funds if you are not able to pay back the money you borrowed against your 401k plan.